Leafwing-Studios/fop-rules/docs/character-options/classes/soulbinder.md

 ## Amplification

 When you reach level 11, you learn to amplify suffering with your strikes.
-Whenever you hit a creature with a basic attack, you may add a stack of a condition that they are already suffering from to them.
+Whenever you hit a creature with a basic attack, you may add a stack of a ailment that they are already suffering from to them.

 ## Throughput